jboss-switchyard/quickstarts/demos/policy-security-wss-username/Readme.md

         mvn clean install

-2. Create a keystore to support SSL:
+2. Copy the keystore file to support SSL:

-        cd ${AS}/standalone/configuration
-        keytool -genkey -alias tomcat -keyalg RSA -keypass changeit -keystore tomcat.jks

-    (password is "changeit")
+        cp connector.jks ${AS}/standalone/configuration/

-3. Add the required https connector to the web subsystem in standalone.xml to support SSL. (include contents of connector.xml)
+3. Add the required https connector to the web subsystem in ${AS}/standalone/configuration/standalone.xml to support SSL. (include contents of connector.xml)

 4. Create an application user:

         ${AS}/bin/add-user.sh

-    Add username "kermit", password "the-frog-1", and role "friend".
+        (Add username "kermit", password "the-frog-1", and role "friend".)

-5. Start JBoss AS 7 in standalone mode:
+5. Start JBoss AS in standalone mode:
         ${AS}/bin/standalone.sh

 6. Deploy the quickstart

         mvn jboss-as:deploy

-7. Execute the test
+7. Execute the test.
+(See "Options" section below.)
-    See "Options" section below.

 8. Check the server console for output from the service.

 9. Undeploy the application

         mvn jboss-as:undeploy

 Options
 =======